stevemckinney/iamsteve/data/blog/00066-adobe-generator-syntax-cheatsheet.md

 date: "2015-03-17T08:00:00+00:00"
 lastmod: "2018-06-01T08:49:16+00:00"
 summary: "I’m always looking up the Adobe generator syntax and yet I never bookmark it.
 I feel like it would be a valuable resource to clearly show.
 Something I think the Adobe documentation lacks.
 This could be the reason I haven’t bookmarked it."
-metadesc: A cheatsheet for Adobe’s generator syntax, with examples for common use cases."
+metadesc: "A cheatsheet for Adobe’s generator syntax, with examples for common use cases."
 theme: "#e1f7ee"
 tags: ["Design"]
 categories: ["Design"]